yeoldegrove/osism.github.io/docs/guides/deploy-guide/manager.md

 To prevent recurring installation of Ansible Collections, `export INSTALL_ANSIBLE_ROLES=False` can be set.

-The network configuration, already present on a system should be backuped before this step.
+The network configuration, already present on a node should be backuped before this step.
 Then you can deploy the network configuration with the network role.

 ```
 ./run.sh network
 ```

-Upon completion of the network configurtion, a system reboot should be performed to ensure the configuration is functional and reboot safe.
+Upon completion of the network configurtion, a node reboot should be performed to ensure the configuration is functional and reboot safe.
 Since network services are not restarted automatically, later changes to the network configuration are not effective without a manual apply of the network configuration or reboot of the nodes.